 Here's our top tips for keeping safe and most importantly calm this cracker day and night.

-- Organise some wearable ID like a collar with your number embroidered on (order yours in either of our stores) or a lightweight tag with your contact details.
+Embroidered ID Collars: Organise some wearable ID like a collar with your number embroidered on (order yours here) or a lightweight tag with your contact details.
 Have some up to date clear photos saved in the event they do go missing.

 - Start de-sensitising your dog/cat days/weeks earlier by using firework music or the 'Sound Proof Puppy Training' app and pairing it with positive emotional experiences like food/treats and nosework.

-- Mental enrichment is far more tiring than physical exercise for dogs.
-We're not saying don't walk your dog but consider some nosework with your dog - creating a basic treat search in the garden.
+Mental enrichment is far more tiring than physical exercise for dogs.
+We're not saying don't walk your dog (we suggest a good adventure in nature in the morning), but consider some nosework with your dog - creating a basic treat search in the garden.
 Use your lawn as a giant snuffle mat.
 Use their food or treats to spread around the garden or inside cardboard boxes instead of feeding out of a bowl.

 - Never tie or tether your dog.
 This can be very dangerous and will stress your dog more.